OUR USERS HAVE BEEN HIRED BY

-So, between hard skills and soft skills, which are best?
-Broadly speaking, hard skills are more important because they show you are capable of doing job-specific tasks.
-As such, you need to feature the hard skills that best fit the job you are applying for on your resume in order to attract potential employers.
+The types of skills for a resume that show you’re qualified and successful to do the job will depend on the industry you are applying for, while there are many transferable skills that can work across different fields you need to feature the hard skills that best fit the job in order to attract potential employers.
 If you are unsure which of your hard skills best suit your job search, there are a few things you can do:

 Hard skills are technical skills that concern your ability to do something, while soft skills are non-quantifiable skills that concern how you do things.
 For example, speaking a second language is a hard skill, while having good conflict resolution abilities would be classified as a soft skill.